Setting up the Remedy SSO server

 |SAML Service Provider|

-The keystore file path that includes the keystore file name.
+The keystore file path on the Remedy SSO server file system that includes the keystore file name.
 The keystore file contains all the required certificates.
 If you are using PKCS12 keystores file, the file extension must be .p12.

-If the keystore file is placed in the tomcat/rsso/webapp/WEB-INF/classes folder, the value of this field can be the name of the keystore file, where tomcat represents the Tomcat path.
+If the keystore file is available in the tomcat/rsso/webapp/WEB-INF/classes folder, the value of this field can be the name of the keystore file, where tomcat is the Tomcat path.
 Otherwise, use the absolute file path.

 |9.1.01 and later|